 Double-click on the icon representing the browser platform.
-The selector will open, use the arrows to navigate and see the platforms/browsers available:
+The selector opens, use the arrows to navigate and see the platforms/browsers available:

 Click on the platform browser you want to load.
 When the details have loaded click outside the selector to close.

 Double-click on the geolocation icon.
-An expanded map will open, here you can drag the marker to a new location:
+An expanded map opens, here you can drag the marker to a new location:

 Click outside the map to close.

 Double-click on the Tag Cloud section of the Client Context.
-The dialog will open, here you can select tags:
+The dialog opens, here you can select tags:

 Click OK to load into the Client Context.